aluaces/ivodopiviz.github.io/_posts/2015-01-25-SDL-2-Migration-Guide.md

 Ahora SDL 2.0 es posible intercambiar entre modo ventana / pantalla completa sin perder el contexto de OpenGL (hurra!).
 Puedes controlar esto usando SDL_SetWindowFullscreen().

+###Input

+The good news is that SDL 2.0 has made Unicode input usable.
+The bad news is that it will take some minor changes to your application.

+In 1.2, many applications that only cared about US English still called SDL_EnableUNICODE(1), because it was useful to get the character that was associated with a keypress.
+This didn't work well once you got outside of English, and it really didn't work at all once you got to Asian languages.

+It turns out, i18n is hard.

+SDL changed this.
+SDL_EnableUNICODE() is gone, and so is SDL_Keysym's unicode field.
+You no longer get character input from SDL_KEYDOWN events.
+Use SDL_KEYDOWN to treat the keyboard like a 101-button joystick now.
+Text input comes from somewhere else.

+The new event is SDL_TEXTINPUT.
+This is triggered whenever there's new text entered by the user.
+Note that this text might be coming from keypresses, or it might be coming from some sort of IME (which is a fancy way of entering complicated, multi-character text).
+This event returns entire strings, which might be one char long, or several codepoints of multi-character data.
+This string is always in UTF-8 encoding.

+If all you care about is whether the user pressed a certain key, that's still SDL_KEYDOWN, but we've split this system into two pieces since 1.2: keycodes and scancodes.

+Scancodes are meant to be layout-independent.
+Think of this as "the user pressed the Q key as it would be on a US QWERTY keyboard" regardless of whether this is actually a European keyboard or a Dvorak keyboard or whatever.
+The scancode is always the same key position.

+Keycodes are meant to be layout-dependent.
+Think of this as "the user pressed the key that is labelled 'Q' on a specific keyboard."

+In example, if you pressed the key that's two keys to the right of CAPS LOCK on a US QWERTY keyboard, it'll report a scancode of SDL_SCANCODE_S and a keycode of SDLK_S.
+The same key on a Dvorak keyboard, will report a scancode of SDL_SCANCODE_S and a keycode of SDLK_O.

+Note that both keycodes and scancodes are now 32 bits, and use a wide range of numbers.
+There's no SDLK_LAST anymore.
+If your program had a lookup table of SDLK_LAST elements, to map between SDL keys and whatever your application wanted internally, that's no longer feasible.
+Use a hash table instead.
+A std::map will do.
+If you're mapping scancodes instead of keycodes, there's SDL_NUM_SCANCODES, which you can use for array bounds.
+It's 512 at the moment.

+SDLMod is now SDL_Keymod and its "META" keys (the "Windows" keys) are now called the "GUI" keys.

+SDL_GetKeyState() has been renamed to SDL_GetKeyboardState().
+The returned array should now be indexed by SDL_SCANCODE_* values (see SDL_Scancode) instead of SDL_Keysym values.

+Now, for mouse input.

+The first change, simply enough, is that the mousewheel is no longer a button.
+This was a mistake of history, and we've corrected it in SDL 2.0.
+Look for SDL_MOUSEWHEEL events.
+We support both vertical and horizontal wheels, and some platforms can treat two-finger scrolling on a trackpad as wheel input, too.
+You will no longer receive SDL_BUTTONDOWN events for mouse wheels, and buttons 4 and 5 are real mouse buttons now.

+If your game needed to roll the mouse in one direction forever, for example to let a player in an FPS to spin around without the mouse hitting the edge of the screen and stopping, you probably hid the mouse cursor and grabbed input:

+	SDL_ShowCursor(0);
+	SDL_WM_GrabInput(SDL_GRAB_ON);

+In SDL2, this works slightly differently.
+You call...

+	SDL_SetRelativeMouseMode(SDL_TRUE);

+...and SDL does the rest.